Christopher Bailey, PhD

 View UH’s policy (PDF) on practitioner-industry relationships.

-As of December 31, 2015, Christopher Bailey, PhD disclosed the following Outside Relationships with Industry:
+As of December 31, 2016, Christopher Bailey, PhD did not disclose any Outside Relationships with Industry.